-From 2014 - 2017 Mark served on the Board of Directors of ARCS (Association of Registrars and Collections Specialists) where he was the Chairman of the Education Committee.
+From 2014 - 2017 Mark served on the Board of Directors of ARCS (Association of Registrars and Collections Specialists) where he was also the Chairman of the Education Committee.
 In that role, he spearheaded and managed the first fifteen editions of #ARCSchat, a monthly Twitter-based conversation on topics related to museums and collections management.
 You can now find this ongoing, lively, and relevant chat in its new iteration on YouTube.

 You can find Mark on social media platforms sharing his enthusiasm for exhibitions and striving to get more museum professionals to engage via social media.
 His user name across all platforms is always the same: MarkBSchlemmer.
 Seek him out to follow his fervent support for museums.

 Mark is also keenly interested in foreign languages.
 In addition to a BFA degree in Design, he has a BA in French, and is proficient in Castilian Spanish.
 He studied and worked in France and Spain for twelve years, and looks forward to any opportunity to travel abroad for either work or pleasure.